Neuro-symbolic AI: Approaches

-These categories are not exhaustive, as they do not consider multi-agent systems.
-In 2005, Bader and Hitzler presented a more fine-grained categorization that considered, e.g., whether the use of symbols included logic and if it did, whether the logic was propositional or first-order logic.
-The 2005 categorization and Kautz's taxonomy above are compared and contrasted in a 2021 article.
-Sepp Hochreiter argued that Graph Neural Networks "...are the predominant models of neural-symbolic computing" since "[t]hey describe the properties of molecules, simulate social networks, or predict future states in physical and engineering applications with particle-particle interactions."
+These categories are not exhaustive; for example, they do not consider multi-agent systems.
+In 2005, Bader and Hitzler presented a more fine-grained categorization that considered, e.g., whether the use of symbols included non-trivial logic and, if it did, whether the logic was propositional or first-order logic.
+This categorization is compared with Kautz's taxonomy in 2021 by Sarker.

+Recently, Sepp Hochreiter argued that Graph Neural Networks (GNNs) "...are the predominant models of neural-symbolic computing" since "[t]hey describe the properties of molecules, simulate social networks, or predict future states in physical and engineering applications with particle-particle interactions."